 - Jobseeker’s Allowance.

-- The care component of Disability Living Allowance, the daily living component of Personal Independence Payment or Attendance Allowance will no longer be payable where care home fees are being paid or partly paid by the local authority or the NHS.
+- The care component of Disability Living Allowance, the daily living component of Personal Independence Payment or Attendance Allowance will no longer be payable after your client has lived in a care home for 28 days where care home fees are being paid in full or partly paid by the local authority, the NHS or other public funds.

-- Any benefits payable to help pay rent or a mortgage (for example Housing Benefit).
+- Any benefits payable to help pay rent, lease, mortgage, or other home loan and Council Tax on a former home (for example Housing Benefit.

 Here are some issues to bear in mind: